wenzzz512/STAT390/program.md

 Performance is evaluated using:
 - Sharpe Ratio (defined in prepare.py)
-- Higher Sharpe is better
+- Higher Sharpe is better and must be at least greater than 1.0

 ---